GabrielAlmeidaFlores/AWS-Certified-Associate/Application Services, Event-Driven and Serverless/API Gateway.md

 API Gateway provides several options for securing your APIs, including:

+### AWS Cognito

-- **AWS Cognito**: AWS Cognito can be used to authenticate users and provide access tokens that can be used to authorize API requests.
+AWS Cognito can be used to authenticate users and provide access tokens that can be used to authorize API requests.
 Cognito supports a variety of identity providers, including social identity providers such as Google and Facebook.

+### Lambda Authorizer

-- **Lambda Authorizer**: A Lambda authorizer is a custom authorizer that uses a Lambda function to authenticate and authorize API requests.
+A Lambda authorizer is a custom authorizer that uses a Lambda function to authenticate and authorize API requests.
 This allows you to implement custom authentication logic, such as validating API keys or checking user permissions.

 ## Error Handling